 Our knowledge has come a long way since then and we now know that the improvements in mobility we see with foam rolling are very temporary (a few minutes) and do not work by breaking up adhesions or scar tissue.
 Rather, foam rolling decreases nervous system tone, essentially getting the muscles to relax a bit so that you temporarily have the ability to move further.

 Note: See my favorite soft tissue mobilization tools HERE.

 Before that, we thought static stretching was the best way to improve mobility but we now also know that much of the changes we see with static stretching are neurological and temporary as well (this is a complicated story based on research on stretching and the rabbit hole we could go down is outside of the scope of this article).

 BUT these changes will be short-lived.
 So if we want permanent changes, we must incorporate some higher-level mobility movements to help maintain these temporary changes long-term.

 Step Three: Active Mobility Moves

 After any passive techniques I employ active mobility moves where we have the athlete moving a joint and/or muscle actively to end range.

 Here are some examples of movements I’d use to improve overhead positioning.

 Downward dog is a great move to get an athlete moving to end range shoulder flexion and thoracic extension.
 I always cue to open both areas as much as possible at the end range.

 Another example of active mobility techniques would be end range lift offs where we have an athlete position a muscle or joint near end range and focus on a strong isometric contraction.
 This essentially is teaching the nervous system to be comfortable firing in the newly acquired range of motion you temporarily gained during passive techniques in step one.

-We can use an exercise such as rack lift offs to accomplish this goal.
+We can use an exercise such as prone lift offs to accomplish this goal.

 Step Four: Load